All Episodes

 He's already driving the junk cars.

-He's already doing all these crazy irrelevant little environmental things to save the planet.
+He's already doing all these crazy, irrelevant little environmental things to save the planet.

 And when not everybody else is doing it, that's not right.

-They think you're doing the Lord's work.
+They think they're doing the Lord's work.

-Uh this is uh Joe in Richmond, Virginia.
+This is Joe in Richmond, Virginia.

 Joe, thanks for calling and welcome to the program, sir.

-Hey Rush, how you doing?
+Hey, Rush, how you doing?

 Good, sir.

-First time call on long time listener.
+First time calling, long time listener.

 Nice to have you with us today, sir.

-Uh remember the rush lunches way back when?
+Remember the rush lunches way back when?

-when you're really cutting in the Clinton administration?
+When you were really cutting in the Clinton administration?

-You're talking, you're talking about the rush rooms, yeah.
+You're talking about the rush rooms, yeah.

 Yeah, remember that years and years ago?

-Uh I do, of course, yes.
+I do, of course, yes.

 There's still some out there.